 Vaseline and Gauze – If you’re having a boy and circumcising, you’ll need Vaseline and gauze pads to care for his little thing.
 Not exactly a glamorous baby shower gift, but necessary things to have on-hand when baby comes home.

 Hangers – You can never have enough hangers.
 Even if you get a couple packs at a shower, I’m willing to bet you’ll get like 5 times as many clothes.
 If you already have hangers ready, you can wash and hang all those cute outfits now and get them out of the nursery floor.
 One less thing to worry about when you’re waiting to go into labor.

 Hand Sanitizer – During the newborn months, I like to have sanitizer at each diaper changing station (one on each level) and in the kitchen and living room.
 My son was born at the start of flu season and people lovvve to come visit so they can hold a tiny baby.
 Having hand sanitizer on the table is a great reminder for them to wash up before asking to hold your baby.
 And it takes the awkwardness out of asking them to wash their hands.

-Ok, Mama, now go stock up on what you are definitely going to need for baby.
+Ok, Mama, now go get to prepping!
 Things are about to get wonderfully crazy.

-And if you’re looking for other ways to get ready for life with a new baby (including breastfeeding and postpartum,) check out my post on How To Prepare for Newborn Life While You’re Still Pregnant.
+And if you’re looking for other ways to prepare for baby (including breastfeeding and postpartum recovery,) check out my post on How To Prepare for Newborn Life While You’re Still Pregnant.

 Follow me on Pinterest for more helpful tips about pregnancy and life as a new mom!